Tyler Polumbus

-Tyler Polumbus (born April 10, 1985) is a former American football offensive tackle.
+Tyler Polumbus (born April 10, 1985) is an American former professional football offensive tackle.
 He was signed by the Denver Broncos as an undrafted free agent in 2008.
 He played college football at the University of Colorado at Boulder.

-In addition to the Broncos, Polumbus has been a member of the Detroit Lions, Seattle Seahawks, Washington Redskins, and Atlanta Falcons.
+In addition to the Broncos, Polumbus was also a member of the Detroit Lions, Seattle Seahawks, Washington Commanders, and Atlanta Falcons.

-Early years
+Early life

 Polumbus played football for Cherry Creek High School in Greenwood Village, Colorado.
 He was named a SuperPrep All-American in 2002.

 College career

 From 2003 to 2007, Polumbus played for the University of Colorado.
 After his senior year, league coaches named Polumbus All-Big 12 second team.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

 On April 29, 2008, the Denver Broncos signed Polumbus as an undrafted free agent.
 He made his NFL debut in Week 1 against the Oakland Raiders.
 He finished the 2008 season playing in all 16 games as a backup lineman.

-Polumbus had his first career start in Week 9 against the Pittsburgh Steelers.
+Polumbus had his first career start in Week 9 of the 2009 season against the Pittsburgh Steelers.
 By the end of the season, he had played in 15 games and started eight of them.

 Polumbus was waived by the team on August 24, 2010.
+In 2024, Polumbus shared that the Seattle Seahawks and Houston Texans were interested in trading for him, but coach Josh McDaniels chose to forego the trade offers and waive him out of spite.
+Seattle would end up trading for him a few days later after he was claimed by Detroit.